CP2406-2018-2/cp2406-project-IsabelleCarlsson/Spikes/Spike User Stories.md

 - A user needs an overall amount of sun light to track the sun light throughout the day (DONE)

 Estimate 7 hours

+- A user needs the devices to react to triggering events so that the user can define the conditions in the config file (DONE)

+Estimate: 10 hours